michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 ### Definition
 - adj: relating to or part of a binding legal agreement
 ### Family
+- contractual: contractually+
-contractual: contractually+;contract: contractable, contracted, contracting, contraction, contractor, contracts, contractual, contracture, subcontract;contracted: contractedly;contraction: contractions;contractor: contractors;contracture: contractures;subcontract: subcontracted, subcontracting, subcontractor, subcontracts;subcontractor: subcontractors
+- contract: contractable, contracted, contracting, contraction, contractor, contracts, contractual, contracture, subcontract
+- contracted: contractedly
+- contraction: contractions
+- contractor: contractors
+- contracture: contractures
+- subcontract: subcontracted, subcontracting, subcontractor, subcontracts
+- subcontractor: subcontractors
 ### Examples
 - A federal jury in Manhattan found Sabre liable for unreasonably restraining trade through contractual provisions.
 - And Tim Bontemps at The Washington Post dug into the designated-player exception, a contractual boon for superstars, particularly those who are past their primes.